charleskoffler/clprolf/README.md

 SIMOL AND JAVA LIBRARIES
 In order to help users which would want to use existing java libraries as simol, documents contening a classification proposal of java usual language libraries exist and will grow.
-For example, "simu_rewo JPanel nature JComponent contracts java.awt.ImageObserver, java.awt.MenuContainer", or "compat_interf_capacity (java.awt.)MenuContainer".
+For example, "simu_real_world_obj JPanel nature JComponent contracts java.awt.ImageObserver, java.awt.MenuContainer", or "compat_interf_capacity (java.awt.)MenuContainer".
 These documents are not intended to be complete.

 ALGOL AND SIMOL

 ALGOL("Algorithmic Language"), was designed with a strong emphasis on algorithmic and mathematical computation.
 It aimed to provide a language for expressing algorithms clearly and efficiently.
 ALGOL 60, in particular, was influential in introducing features for structured programming and became a foundation for modern programming language design.
-Simol, with its "simu_alfoc" (Simulation of Algorithmic Language For Computer) role, shares a similarity with ALGOL's focus on algorithmic programming.
-The "simu_alfoc" role in Simol is explicitly dedicated to the simulation of algorithmic language for computer, similar to ALGOL's original goal of serving as an algorithmic language.
+Simol, with its "simu_comp_worker" (Simulation of a computer worker) role, shares a similarity with ALGOL's focus on algorithmic programming.
+The "simu_comp_worker" role in Simol is explicitly dedicated to the simulation of algorithmic language for a computer( as it is a simulation of a computer worker).
+It's similar to ALGOL's original goal of serving as an algorithmic language.
 Semantic Clarity: Both languages strive for semantic clarity.
 ALGOL's design encouraged developers to write code that closely mirrored the problem-solving process, and Simol's class and interface roles provide clear semantics for the different types of components.
 Minimalistic Approach: ALGOL's creators aimed to keep the language minimalistic, and Simol also follows a minimalistic approach, focusing on a limited number of roles and concepts.

 SIMULA AND SIMOL